Daredevil (Marvel Comics character): Blindness

 The comic series also often addresses the challenges of blindness and visual impairment.
 Comics scholar José Alaniz notes that Daredevil was the first Marvel Silver Age series about a disabled protagonist; he notes that it "proved a landmark for the depiction of disability in a notoriously ableist genre."
 Daredevil is the best-known blind superhero, and one commentator claims that he is the first.
 However, fan commentator Christine Hanefalk points out one predecessor in American comic books: Doctor Mid-Nite, created in 1941.

 Nonetheless, along with Professor X, Daredevil is one of the first post-World-War-II disabled superheroes.
 Other supporting characters in the series are also blind, such as Stick.
 Writer/co-creator Stan Lee said that he was worried that blind people would be offended at how far he exaggerated the enhancement of a blind person's remaining senses, but that his fears were assuaged by letters from organizations such as the Lighthouse for the Blind, which said that blind people greatly enjoyed having Daredevil comics read to them.
 Alaniz points out that Daredevil is powerful "not in spite of but because of his disability/superpowers; rather than vulnerabilities to be hidden away, they form a crucial part of his identity."
 He views this as a stark contrast to the general assumptions about disabled people in the period in which Daredevil was first created, when they were often presented as objects of pity.

 Violence and trauma

 The stories also often address the long-term effects of trauma and adverse childhood experiences.
 The early stories first introduce Matt Murdock's complex relationship with his father, and Murdock's experience of loss and drive for justice following his father's murder.
 Matt Murdock's abandonment by his mother, physically abusive treatment by his alcoholic father, and bullying from childhood peers are all detailed by later stories in the series.
 Other prominent characters, such as Kingpin and Elektra, are also revealed to have experienced childhood misfortunes that affect aggressive and thrill-seeking behavior in adulthood.
-In 1981, Miller declared that "violence is actually the theme of the book," insisting on the depiction of realistic injury in order to convey the hazards and moral ambiguity of a heroic lifestyle.
+In 1981, Miller declared that "violence is actually the theme of the book," insisting on the depiction of realistic injury to convey the hazards and moral ambiguity of a heroic lifestyle.